-The Fresh Start Program, which is for undergraduate students only, allows students with poor academic records - including those who have experienced academic dismissal and have not attended Baker College for at least four years - to resume their college education with clean slates.
+Academic Amnesty, which is for undergraduate students only allows students with poor academic records, including those who have experienced academic dismissal and have not attended Baker College for at least four years, to resume their college education with a clean slate.
 A student with a poor academic record is defined as a student who is not in good academic standing.
-(See the Academic Standing section in this handbook.)
+(See the Academic Standing section in this Handbook.)

-If a student is approved for the Fresh Start Program, all previous grades and courses will be excluded from computation of the student's GPA.
+If a student is approved for amnesty, he or she will be required to complete the MyMajors assessment tool, and all previous grades below a C will be excluded from computation of the student's GPA.
 Courses passed with a C or better can count as a credit grade for program requirements and graduation.
-All courses and grades will remain on the student's transcript with a notation of Fresh Start on the transcript.
-The Fresh Start Program can be used only once by a student.
-Requests should be made to the campus Director/Vice President of Student Affairs.
+All courses and grades will remain on the student's transcript with a notation of Academic Amnesty on the transcript.
+Academic Amnesty can be used only once by a student.
+Requests must be made upon rentry.
 Approval for academic amnesty must be received prior to the start of the semester in which the student returns.
 Once a student is granted academic amnesty, the student's permanent record cannot be changed.

-The Fresh Start Program will not supersede the Baker College satisfactory academic progress rules for receiving federal and state financial aid funds, which are based on cumulative grades, hours attempted, and hours completed.

-If a Fresh Start student is in violation of the satisfactory academic progress rules for financial aid and wishes to establish eligibility for those funds, an appeal for reinstatement must be submitted to the OneStop office.
+Academic Amnesty will not supersede the Baker College Satisfactory Academic Progress Rules for receiving federal and state financial aid funds, which are based on cumulative grades, hours attempted, and hours completed.
+If a student is in violation of the Satisfactory Academic Progress Rules for financial aid an wishes to establish eligibility for those funds, an appeal for reinstatement must be submitted to Financial Services.